rodrigodobbin/examples/scss/README.md

 If you want to see the result in the browser (we have a simple express server to serve our files):

 `$ npm start`

+---

+## What is approach?

+In this example we talked about

+1. Imports
+2. Variables
+3. Nesting
+4. Mixin
+5. Extends